kubeflow/website/content/docs/components/hyperparameter-tuning/env-variables.md

 For the [Katib MySQL](https://github.com/kubeflow/katib/blob/master/manifests/v1alpha3/mysql-db/deployment.yaml) we set these environment variables:

-- `MYSQL_ROOT_PASSWORD` to a value from [katib-mysql-secrets](https://github.com/kubeflow/katib/blob/master/manifests/v1alpha3/mysql-db/secret.yaml).
+- `MYSQL_ROOT_PASSWORD` to a value from [katib-mysql-secrets](https://github.com/kubeflow/katib/blob/master/manifests/v1alpha3/mysql-db/secret.yaml), which is equal to "test".
 - `MYSQL_ALLOW_EMPTY_PASSWORD` as `true`
 - `MYSQL_DATABASE` as `katib`.